City of Refugees: The Story of Three Newcomers Who Breathed Life into a Dying American Town

 All The Flowers Kneeling

-A debut poetry collection that investigates intergenerational trauma, sexual violence, and U.S. imperialism to radically alter our understanding of freedom, power, and control.
+A debut poetry collection that investigates intergenerational trauma, sexual violence, and U.S. imperialism in an effort to alter readers’ understanding of freedom, power, and control.

 Baseline Shift: Untold Stories of Women in Graphic Design History

 This work strives to highlight Women whose efforts have shaped, shifted, and formed graphic design as we know it today, including auteurs, advocates for social justice, and creators ahead of their time.